zaiisao/Documentation/en/Interactive Broadcast/multi_user_video.md

 #### 1. Enable dual-stream mode

-After joining a channel, call `enableDualStreamMode` to enable dual-stream mode on the publishers' clients.
+Before or after joining a channel, call `enableDualStreamMode` to enable dual-stream mode on the publishers' clients.
 In dual-stream mode, the SDK transmits a high-quality video stream and a low-quality video stream from the publisher.
 The high-quality video stream has a higher resolution and bitrate than the low-quality video stream.

 The SDK sets the default video profile of the low-quality video stream based on that of the high-quality video stream.